antshiv/dynamic_models/README.md

 - `spring_pendulum_example` – Simulates a mass on a spring in a gravity field to demonstrate coupled translational dynamics (see `examples/spring_pendulum/main.c`).
 Build with `cmake --build . --target spring_pendulum_example` and run the binary to observe damped oscillations sampled every 0.5 s.

 See `docs/free_body_diagrams.md` for ASCII sketches of the point mass, spring pendulum, and forthcoming inverted pendulum free-body diagrams, along with inertia references for multirotors.
 A deeper narrative on integrators lives in `docs/numerical_methods.md`.
+Refer to `docs/tests_overview.md` when you want a quick description of each unit test executable and its expected console output.

 ## Reference Tables